kreier/jetson-car/README.md

 ![Jetson Nano 2024](pic/2024_jetson_nano.jpg)

 Another problem is that updating the software causes incompatibility for the gcc compiler with many errors throwing at you.
+It's currently best to stick to Ubuntu 18.04 LTS.

 #### TODO